erikandersson96/portfolio-project-four/TESTING.md

 I have manualy tested so the about modal works correct:

 * Make sure so the `About` nav link opens the modal.
-* Make sure so the `Register and Login` links in my modal directs to each page.
 * Make sure so the about modal can be closed by `Press outside the modal, The "X" in the right corner or The "Close" button`.

 ### My favorites

+I have manualy tested so these functions and elements works correct:

+* Make sure so the `My favorites` is shown only for logged in users and that it directs the user to `{username} favorite recipes` page.
+* Make sure so the `Bookmark recipe` button on the `Recipe detail` page is working as it should, and so the success message appears.
+* Make sure so the `Remove bookmark` button on the recipe at the `My favorites` page works and removes the recipe from that list but doesn't get deleted totally.
+* Make sure so a user can't duplicate favorites by adding the same recipe several times to `My favorites`.
+* Make sure so a user can't manually type in a page number that doesn't exists for the `page pagination` to trigger an error.

 ---